Bolognese Breed Summary

 Endearing, Mischievous, Adoring and Loyal

-The Bolognese doggies belong to a family of pooches including the Maltese, Havanse, Coton de Tulear and Bichon Frise!
+The Bolognese belong to a family of pooches including the Maltese, Havanese, Coton de Tulear and Bichon Frise!
 They all have loving and sweet personalities and are all fairly similar in appearance.
-However, many believe the Bolognese breed are the most intelligent within their family.
+However, many believe the Bolognese breed is the most intelligent within their family.

 They make fantastic pets and are really lap dogs at heart as they love 'hoomans' so much!
 This means they can't be left alone for too long as they can develop separation anxiety.

-Fun Fact: These doggies are hypoallergenic meaning they are suitable for owners with allergies!
+Fun Fact: These dogs are hypoallergenic meaning they are suitable for owners with allergies!